 The features and functions embedded in F5 products provide integrated software services that cover a broad range of application-aware network functions from load balancing to security.
 These services are available as software modules designed to run on our purpose-built hardware, as software-only Virtual Editions with any standard hypervisor, and in a variety of cloud-based environments.
-Notable offerings in the BIG-IP product line include:
+Example offerings in the BIG-IP product line include:

-- · Local Traffic Manager (LTM) provides intelligent load balancing, traffic management, and application health checking. - BIG-IP DNS (DNS) improves the performance and availability of global applications by intelligently directing users to the closest or best-performing physical, virtual, or cloud environment.
+- · Local Traffic Manager (LTM) provides intelligent load balancing, traffic management, and application health checking. - BIG-IP DNS improves the performance and availability of global applications by intelligently directing users to the closest or best-performing physical, virtual, or cloud environment.
 In addition, it enhances DNS security by automatically scaling to absorb a rapid increase in queries resulting from a denial-of-service attack and mitigates complex threats from malware and viruses by blocking access to malicious IP domains. - Advanced Firewall Manager (AFM) enables high-performance network firewall capabilities designed to ensure that traffic is not interrupted even under the most intense attacks.
 AFM scales to support millions of concurrent connections per second and uses the flexibility of iRules, sophisticated filtering, immediate blacklisting, and over a hundred built-in threat vectors to identify and mitigate DDoS attacks.
-We also offer a carrier-class version of AFM designed to meet the rigorous requirements of an S/Gi firewall in service provider networks.

-- Application Security Manager (ASM) is a web application firewall that provides comprehensive, proactive, application-layer protection against both generalized and targeted attacks.
-Combining a positive security model ("deny all unless allowed") with signature-based detection, ASM can prevent "zero-day" attacks in addition to known security threats. - Access Policy Manager (APM) provides secure, granular, context-aware access to networks and applications while simplifying authentication, authorization, and accounting (AAA) management.
-Our endpoint security service validates client devices, including personal devices used by employees to access corporate applications and data, to protect organizations from viruses or malware infections, accidental data loss, and rogue device access.
-This allows users to apply repeatable access policies across many devices, networks, applications and servers with centralized visibility of their authorization infrastructure. - Carrier-Grade Network Address Translation (CGNAT) offers a broad set of tools that enables service providers to successfully migrate to IPv6 while continuing to support and interoperate with existing IPv4 devices and content.
-BIG-IP CGNAT offers service providers tunneling solutions with Dual-Stack Lite capabilities as well as native network address translation solutions such as NAT44 and NAT64.
-It provides carrier-grade scalability by offering a very high number of IP address translations, very fast NAT translation setup rates, high throughput, and high-speed logging. - Policy Enforcement Manager (PEM) offers service providers a comprehensive set of traffic classification capabilities to accurately identify the specific applications and services subscribers are using and how they are using them.
-This information allows them to steer application and subscriber traffic to the most appropriate value-added services (such as web caching, video optimization, or parental control) and reduce the burden on other services.
-PEM also provides deep reporting, enabling service providers to build tailored services and packages based on subscribers' application usage and traffic classification.
+We also offer a carrier-class version of AFM designed to meet the rigorous requirements of an S/Gi firewall in service provider networks. - Application Security Manager (ASM) and Advanced WAF are web application firewall products that provide comprehensive, proactive, application-layer protection against both generalized and targeted attacks.
+Combining a positive security model ("deny all unless allowed") with signature-based detection, ASM can prevent "zero-day" attacks in addition to known security threats.
+Advanced WAF additionally provides malicious bot protection, application-layer encryption, API inspection, and behavior analytics to help defend against more sophisticated application attacks. - Access Policy Manager (APM) and Access Manager provide secure, granular, context-aware access to networks and applications while simplifying authentication, authorization, and accounting (AAA) management.
+They include an endpoint security service that validates client devices, including personal devices used by employees to access corporate applications and data, to protect organizations from viruses or malware infections, accidental data loss, and rogue device access.
+This allows users to apply repeatable access policies across many devices, networks, applications, and servers with centralized visibility of their authorization infrastructure.
+Access Manager additionally provides API authorization and man-in-the-middle attack prevention with real-time login credential encryption. - SSL Orchestrator provides high-performance decryption of inbound and outbound SSL/TLS traffic, enabling security inspection to expose threats and stop attacks.
+Dynamic service chaining and policy-based traffic steering allow organizations to intelligently manage encrypted traffic flows across the entire security chain with optimal availability.
+SSL Orchestrator ensures encrypted traffic can be decrypted, inspected by security controls, then re-encrypted, delivering enhanced visibility to mitigate threats traversing the network.
+As a result, organizations maximize their security services investment for malware, data loss prevention (DLP), ransomware, and next-generation firewalls (NGFW), thereby preventing inbound and outbound threats, including exploitation, callback, and data exfiltration.

-All software modules can be licensed individually.
+Software modules can be licensed individually or as part of an integrated system.
 In addition, our "Better" and "Best" offerings bundle certain modules and are sold at a discount to the price customers would pay if each of the included items were purchased separately.